 The latest release of Genesis R&D Foods, Version 11.11, is now available.
-This software update includes the addition of sesame as an allergen for U.S. packaging, revisions to the Nutrient Content Claims for the U.S. and Canada labeling modules, a new report for the Menu Label module, and other program improvements.
+This software update includes the addition of sesame as an allergen for U.S. packaging, revisions to the Nutrient Content Claims for the U.S. and Canada labeling modules, and other program improvements.

 U.S. Label Module Updates